npgenx/weather-app/README.md

 This project was inspired by these 2 projects: [Meteo-nix](https://github.com/DariusLukasukas/nextjs-weather-app) and [Maclinz's app](https://github.com/Maclinz/weather-app).
 The goal was to address some of the [issues](./Tech_Summary.md) found in those projects and other weather apps.

 ## Features
+- On Start, the app will load weather info  of the current location. (if given access to the location API of a geolocation complaint browser)
 - The app allows for robust searching of international locations.
 - Correctly offers the high and low temps for a given area (if available)
 - Forecasts: hourly for a given day and daily for 7 days